-|Vytopna Restaurant at Wenceslas Square serves good food and drinks at good prices.
-But its unique attraction is a 400m miniature railway.
-This runs around the whole restaurant, and even onto the tables you sit at.|
+|Vytopna Restaurant at Wenceslas Square serves good food and drinks at reasonable prices.
+But its unique attraction is a 400m miniature railway which runs around the entire restaurant, and even down the centre of the tables you sit at.|

 This is no gimmick, the technology employed is complex.
 The restaurant's owners are passionate about traditional railways and have developed miniature train networks for years.

-The railway tracks pass through tunnels, over drawbridges, through sculptured rock formations and woods, alongside ponds, and the trains pull into stations.
+The railway tracks they travel on pass through tunnels, over drawbridges, through sculptured rock formations and woods, by ponds, and the trains pull into stations.

-The drinks list includes Czech wines from Moravia, draught and bottled beers (filtered and non-filtered), spirits and cocktails, and various fruit juices and soft drinks, all at very reasonable prices.
+Drinks include Czech wines from Moravia, draught Czech beers, spirits and cocktails, Bohemia Sekt 'Czech Champagne', and soft drinks, all at very reasonable prices.

 While the local wine served by the glass is pleasant enough, for many visitors a train delivering ice-cold beer cannot be beaten!

 Also, Vytopna is one of a select number of restaurants in Prague to sell "tankové pivo" or tank beer.
 The beer is delivered from the brewery unpasteurised in huge temperature controlled airtight tanks, to ensure the freshest beer around.